Caregiver Experience: What to Look for When Hiring

 3. Good Problem-Solving Abilities

-Beyond providing companionship, caregivers help the nursing team complete essential care tasks.
+In addition to providing companionship, caregivers help the nursing team complete essential care tasks.
 However, things don’t always go as planned.
 Sometimes, a resident may refuse to take their medications or there may be a health-related emergency that requires swift action.

 To prepare for situations like these, a caregiver must understand how to problem solve and handle tough scenarios in the most appropriate ways possible.
-These skills are difficult to gauge based solely on a resume, so it’s helpful to ask candidates to describe previous scenarios where they had to think on their feet.
+These caregiver skills are difficult to gauge based solely on a resume, so it’s helpful to ask candidates to describe previous scenarios where they had to think on their feet.

 Examples: